- Search The Registry

 - My Account

 A new constitution was adopted in 1995 that established a democratic, though nonparty, system of government.
 Despite unrest and dissent in the north, presidential and legislative elections proceeded as planned in 1996.
 Yoweri Museveni won 74 percent of the vote in Uganda's first presidential elections in 16 years.
-Opposition candidates, forced to run unaffiliated with a political party and limited to one month of campaigning, claimed the vote was unfair, but the elections were widely endorsed by international observers.
+Opposition candidates, forced to run unaffiliated with a political party and limited to one month of campaigning, claimed the vote was unfair.
+Still, the elections were widely endorsed by international observers.

 In the nonparty "Movement" system instituted by Museveni, political parties existed but could not campaign in elections or field candidates directly.
 A constitutional referendum canceled this 19-year ban on multiparty politics in July 2005.

 Museveni ran against several candidates in the presidential elections in February 2006.
-The most prominent of his competitors was exiled Dr. Kizza Besigye.
+The most prominent of his competitors was exiled, Dr. Kizza Besigye.
 Museveni was declared the winner in the elections.